dotzenith/dotconfig/README.md

    - **Application Launcher:** [Alfred](https://www.alfredapp.com/)

-### ❖ Filler-Bar
+### ❖ Mystery-Section
    - You might be wondering, "What is this section for?"
+   - I could just tell you, but what's the fun in that!
-Well, keep wondering :)
+   - Keep wondering :)

 ---